Introduction to Web Scraping With Java

 Extracting data

 With this knowledge, we can now use XPath to access the returned products and their item properties.
-HtmlUnit provides a number of convenience methods for this purpose (e.g. getHtmlElementById, getFirstByXPath, getByXPath), which allow you to work with an XPath expression to precisely access fetch data from the document.
+HtmlUnit provides a number of convenience methods for this purpose (e.g. getHtmlElementById, getFirstByXPath, getByXPath), which allow you to work with an XPath expression to precisely access fetched data from the document.
 Please refer to JavaDoc of HtmlUnit for more information on the supported methods.

 Let's go through the following code step-by-step: